Treasure of the Golden Suns

 - Goldie's Batman Gambit: Scrooge found gold trees growing on her land adjacent to his and "tricked her" into trading their land because he thought the gold deposit underneath the trees giving them their color must be there, too.
 It's not until he starts digging that he finds out what Goldie knew all along — he now owns the land with the gold trees, and she now owns the land with the gold!
 And she rubs it in Scrooge's face while flirting with him!Scrooge: Why you poker-face prospector!
 You knew about the trees and the gold all along!Goldie: Well, who do you think sent you that gold stationary to lure you up here?
 I've been working on a way to get your land for months.
 Now I've got a gold deposit, and you've got a lousy bunch of tree stumps.Scrooge: Oooh...
 Goldie, you're a dirty deal-maker!Goldie: I learned from the master.
 [Smooch of Victory]

 Attack of the Metal Mites

 - Fenton successfully stopping the metal mite invasion, even after losing his Gizmosuit.

-- In the series finale, Scrooge, Launchpad, and Dijon have to return the Golden Goose to a temple, lest it's curse consume the entire planet, and turn everyone and everything to gold.
-With time running out, and nowhere to land, Scrooge actually orders Launchpad to crash their plane, which he gladly does...only to execute a perfect, flawless landing for one of the only times in the entire series.
+- In the series finale, Scrooge, Launchpad, and Dijon have to return the Golden Goose to a temple, lest its curse consume the entire planet, and turn everyone and everything to gold.
+With time running out, Launchpad points out there's nowhere to land, to which Scrooge replies: "Who said anything about landing?
+Just do what you do best, Launchpad: CRASH!", which he gladly does...only to execute a perfect, flawless landing for one of the only times in the entire series.